adrianoalves/google-geolocation/README.md

 $result = $distanceMatrix->request( ['Praça da Sé, São Paulo, SP'], ['Avenida Paulista, 1, São Paulo, SP'] );
 var_dump( $result );
 ```
+There is a examples directory where you can learn more about how to use it easily.

-I appreciate any suggestions, critics, comments and bug report, so please let me know.
+_I appreciate any suggestions, critics, comments and bug report, so please let me know._